 IAMovement and The National Gas Company of Trinidad and Tobago Limited are proud to present the Inaugural Event Caribbean Green Infrastructure Conference 2022

-The Hybrid on-and-offline 2-day event will take place physically in Trinidad & Tobago from October 25th – 26th 2022, with fully available online streaming and interactivity to facilitate participation from stakeholders across the Caribbean and Latin American regions and beyond.
+The Hybrid on-and-offline 2-day event took place physically in Trinidad & Tobago from October 25th – 26th 2022, with fully available online streaming and interactivity to facilitate participation from stakeholders across the Caribbean and Latin American regions and beyond.

-Online participation will be FREE while in-person participation will entail a full Conference Day-1 Event at the Hilton Hotel and Conference Centre in Port-of-Spain, Trinidad, following by a blended Day-2 event entailing online panel sessions, and in-person green expo and site visits in the afternoon.
+Online participation was FREE while in-person participation entailed a full Conference Day-1 Event at the Hilton Hotel and Conference Centre in Port-of-Spain, Trinidad, followed by a blended Day-2 event entailing online panel sessions, and in-person green expo and site visits in the afternoon.

 for Virtual on In-Person partipation in the Caribbean Green Infrastructure Conference 2022.

 The #CGIC2022 Conference Brief may be downloaded here, and further event summary information can be found lower down on this page.

 Speakers, Panel Sessions and Booth Displays will Include: